 Plantar Fasciitis : Plantar fasciitis is an inflammation of the band of tissue (the plantar fascia) that extends from the heel to the toes.
 In this condition, the fascia first becomes irritated and then inflamed, resulting in heel pain.
 People with plantar fasciitis often describe the pain as worse when they get up in the morning or after they have been sitting for long periods of time.
 After a few minutes of walking, the pain decreases because walking stretches the fascia.
 For some people, the pain subsides but returns after spending long periods of time on their feet.

 Arch Pain : Pain across the bottom of the foot at any point between the heel and the ball of the foot is often referred to as arch pain.
-Although this description is nonspecific, most arch pain is due to strain or inflammation of the plantar fascia (a long ligament on the bottom of the foot).
+Although this description is nonspecific, most arch pain is due to strain or inflammation of the posterior tibial tendon (PTTD) or the plantar fascia (a long ligament on the bottom of the foot).
 In most cases, arch pain develops from overuse, unsupportive shoes, weight gain or acute injury.

 Turf Toe : Turf toe is a sprain of the big toe joint resulting from injury during sports activities.
 The injury usually results from excessive upward bending of the big toe joint.
 The condition can be caused from either jamming the toe, or repetitive injury when pushing off repeatedly when running or jumping.
 Although this injury is most commonly reported in football players, participants in soccer, basketball, wrestling, gymnastics and dance also are at risk.